RAG-Enhanced Collaborative LLM Agents for Drug Discovery: Experiments

 \textbf{Methods Compared.} We evaluate two pre-trained GNNs, GraphMVP and MoleculeSTM, along with two general-purpose LLMs—GPT-4o mini and GPT-4o, and the domain-specific language model Galactica \cite{taylor2022galactica} (details are presented in Appendix \ref{app: Baselines}).

 \textbf{Evaluation Protocol.} We assess the performance of LLMs in a zero-shot setting.
-Specifically, for a given target molecule, we prompt the LLMs to generate the top 5 proteins that the molecule is most likely to activate or inhibit.
-The precision is then calculated by determining whether the generated proteins match the correct answers.
+Specifically, for a given target molecule, we prompt the LLMs to generate the top 5 proteins that the molecule is most likely to activate or inhibit, and we calculate the precision with respect to ground truth data.
 As baseline GNNs cannot perform this task without training in a zero-shot setting, we fine-tune them in a few-shot setting using 10\% of the data.
 For domain-specific LMs, we also present fine-tuning results on the specific task.
 To better assess generalization power, we separately report the performance on the test set for molecules present/not present in the external databases (``Overlap''/``No Overlap'').

 \textbf{Experimental Results.} Table~\ref{tab: protein target} summarizes the results.
-We observe the following: \textbf{1)} \proposed~outperforms all the baselines, with a higher likelihood of correctly identifying proteins activated/inhibited by the input molecule. \textbf{2)} Importantly, the superiority of \proposed is confirmed for molecules not present in the caption database or knowledge graph (Table \ref{tab: protein target} (b)), showcasing \proposed's ability to leverage external knowledge to generalize to novel molecules.
-This outcome underscores the potential of \proposed~for exploring entirely new molecular spaces. \textbf{3)}~We observe that domain-specific fine-tuned models, such as Galactica, GIMLET, and MolecularGPT, could not generate five protein targets in a zero-shot setting when prompted to do so, as they are limited to providing answers based on their fine-tuning instruction dataset.
+We observe the following: \textbf{1)}~\proposed~outperforms all the baselines, with a higher likelihood of correctly identifying proteins activated/inhibited by the input molecule. \textbf{2)}~Importantly, the superiority of \proposed is confirmed for molecules not present in the caption database or knowledge graph (Table \ref{tab: protein target} (b)), showcasing \proposed's ability to leverage external knowledge to generalize to novel molecules. \textbf{3)}~We observe that domain-specific fine-tuned models, such as Galactica, GIMLET, and MolecularGPT, \emph{could not perform this task in a zero-shot setting} when prompted to do so, likely because this task is not included in their fine-tuning instruction dataset.
 By specifically fine-tuning Galactica on the task, we were able to answer the specific question, outperforming general-purpose LLMs in most experiments, but results were still inferior to \proposed.
 This further highlights the flexibility of \proposed, which leverages the zero-shot abilities of general-purpose LLMs in its architecture.